SolbiatiAlessandro/TODAG/docs/development.rst

 - [ ] infra upgrade: move the whole thing on cloud and expose APIs sub tasks

+infra upgrade
+- GCP Storage to keep .pkl files for cards and .csv for logs
+- GCP Function to have serverless API end points to call todo.py
+- open.py will not be implemented in GCP Function but just keep on my local machine accessing data from GCP Storage

 - [ ] write tests before shipping to the cloud

 - [ ] add feature: integration with Google Assistant to use todo